Estimate Time10 min

 Did bitcoin increase portfolio diversification?

 Based on historical data, Fidelity found that bitcoin did have the potential to help diversify a multi-asset portfolio.
-To study this, we used the time frame from August 1, 2010 through August 31, 2022, to capture as much relevant data as possible.
+To study this, we used the timeframe from August 1, 2010 through March 31, 2024 to capture as much relevant data as possible.

-During the most recent 3-year period for this data set (ending on August 31, 2022), bitcoin's correlation with stocks was 0.60, and 0.32 with bonds.
+During the most recent 3-year period for this data set, bitcoin’s correlation with stocks was 0.53, and 0.26 with bonds.
 Correlation is measured on a scale from -1 to 1, with -1 indicating a negative correlation, and 1 indicating a positive correlation.
-In simple terms, this means that bitcoin didn’t move perfectly in line with stocks or bonds during this period, and therefore could’ve helped enhance portfolio diversification.
+In simple terms, this means that bitcoin didn’t move perfectly in line with stocks or bonds during this period, and therefore could’ve helped enhance portfolio diversification during this period.

 Chart that shows that bitcoin has a relatively low correlation to stocks and bonds, though it has varied over time.